Brickle-Pickle/ESP32-Mini-console/README.md

 ## Usage
 - On boot, the console initializes configuration and LEDs.
 - Use the physical controls to select a game or the trivia mode.
+- Select Snake in the game menu to play; eat apples to score, avoid the body, edges wrap, press any button after game over to continue.
 - Scores are updated and stored in the corresponding `data/` files.

 ---